Sreekaram

 Sreekaaram is a 2021 Indian Telugu-language drama film directed by Kishor B and produced by 14 Reels Plus studio.
 Kishore wrote the script with dialogues by Sai Madhav Burra.
 The film stars Sharwanand and Priyanka Mohan with Sai Kumar in a pivotal role.

 The film's production commenced in August 2019.
-It has music scored by Mickey J. Meyer with cinematography and editing by J. Yuvaraju and Marthand K. Venkatesh respectively.
+It has music scored by Mickey J. Meyer with cinematography and editing by J. Yuvaraj and Marthand K. Venkatesh respectively.
 Initially scheduled to release on 24 April 2020, it was postponed due to the COVID-19 pandemic.
 The film is theatrically released on 11 March 2021.